 Change the following paragraph as follows (not all existing parameters in the baseline are shown):

-This primitive is generated by the SME to request that a Fine Timing Measurement frame be sent to a peer entity in the context of an active FTM Session.
+This primitive is generated by the SME in the context of an active FTM Session to initiate a measurement exchange.
 If the FTM session is:

 — RSTA Centric EDCA based measurement exchange (11.22.6.4.2): the SME generates this primitive to request that a Fine Timing Measurement frame be sent to a peer entity — Non-TB Sounding Exchange (11.22.6.4.4): the SME generates this primitive to request that a non-TB Sounding Exchange be initiated with the specified peer entity.
 Note that the sounding exchange initiation will be according to the MinProcessingTime and MaxToaAvailable thresholds that are defined when the corresponding FTM session was established.

 — TB Sounding Exchange (11.22.6.4.3): the SME generates this primitive to request that a TB Sounding Exchange be initiated with the specified peer entity.
-Note that this causes the MLME to respond to the Trigger frame with type set to Location and subtype set to Polling from the specified peer entity.
+Note that this causes the MLME to respond to the Trigger frame with type set to Location and subtype set to Polling to the specified peer entity.

 TGaz Editor: Modify the contents of Cl.
 6.3.56.2.4 When Generated as shown below: